 In the UK, statistics indicate that someone experiences a stroke every five minutes, with approximately 100,000 occurring every single year.
-Researchers suggest that the incidence rate is increasing and will continue to do so.
+Researchers suggest that the incidence rate is increasing - driven in part by lifestyle factors and an ageing population - and will continue to do so.

 With strokes being the fourth leading cause of death in the UK, it’s more important than ever to be aware of what the signs are to make sure you can seek medical attention immediately.

-Cognitive rehabilitiation therapist Natalie Mackenzie explains who's most vulnerable, what to look out for and how to minimise your risks.
+Cognitive rehabilitation therapist Natalie Mackenzie explains who's most vulnerable, what to look out for and how to minimise your risks.

 Simply put, a stroke occurs when the blood supply to the brain is cut off, resulting in cell death.
 This affects the way your brain communicates with your body, leading to several consequences.
 Strokes can strike at any time, and affect anyone, but keeping yourself healthy and fit can reduce your risk.